zeeshanali/Online-Help/docs/Introduction_1_0.md

 **Support for Intel® Omni-Path Architecture**

-Intel® Omni-Path fabric support is available for Intel® Manager for Lustre* software systems running RHEL 7.4.
+Intel® Omni-Path fabric support is available for Intel® Manager for Lustre* software systems running RHEL {{site.centos_version}}.
 (Intel® OPA driver support requires RHEL 7.1 or newer, and so is not available for RHEL 6.x based systems.)

 **LNet Configuration**